Health in Ecuador: Humans, Animals, & Ecosystems

 Housing & Meals

 You will live in shared rooms with fellow program participants.
-Breakfast and welcome and farewell meals are included in the program fee.
+Breakfast, welcome, and farewell meals are included in the program fee.
 We will take additional meals in the housing or at local restaurants and eateries.

 Excursions